 There are many different types of relationships that a person may enter into in life: parent/child relationships, work relationships and partner relationships, to name a few.
 The Counseling Center staff understands the issues that arise in relationships and can to help you deal with them.

 A “bad relationship” is a relationship with someone who makes you feel less than you are or who makes too many demands, draining your energy and time without giving anything back.
 There are those people who are addicted to the idea of having to be in a relationship at all times.
-The University of Illinois Urbana-Champaign Counseling Center web site defines how addictive relationships are different from healthy relationships and includes a quiz to give you a more objective view of your own relationship.
+The University of Texas at Dallas web site defines how addictive relationships are different from healthy relationships.

 It is never easy when a relationship ends.
 There are things you can do to get through this difficult time.
 The HelpGuide.org provides coping skills for healing after a breakup.